Complete Concussion Management in Oakville and Burlington

 To further understand what a concussion is, watch this video for an in-depth whiteboard demonstration from Dr. Cameron Marshall (@Concussion_Doc)!

-In conjunction with CCMI, we offer concussion treatment services & strategies including:
+In conjunction with CCMI, we offer concussion treatment services & strategies, in Oakville and Burlington clinics, including:

 - The most comprehensive baseline testing anywhere